laravel/docs/blade.md

         {{ $slot }}
     </div>

 You may define the content of the named slot using the `x-slot` tag.
-Any content not within a `x-slot` tag will be passed to the component in the `$slot` variable:
+Any content not within an `x-slot` tag will be passed to the component in the `$slot` variable:

     <x-alert>
         <x-slot name="title">